lucabordo/tgplus/README.md

 # this evaluation is just sketched, at this stage:
 python tgplus/evaluation.py

-# Get the server running the API:
+# Start the server running the API:
 cd tgplus
 uvicorn api:app
 ```